 Part of PACER Center’s commitment to children with disabilities includes ensuring that the state and federal laws protecting the rights of people with disabilities remain strong.
 PACER works in coalition with other disability organizations to support special education laws and other related legislation.

-PACER Legislative Priorities
+2022 State Legislative Priorities